Tobacco and Vaping Facts

 The FDA has not approved e-cigarettes as a quit smoking aid, and more research is needed on whether e-cigarettes are effective for quitting smoking and to better understand the health effects of e-cigarettes.
 Watch this video to learn what local experts have to say about supporting young people to quit vaping.

-QuitNow-NH is inviting NH residents to write a letter to themselves with their reasons to quit tobacco or nicotine use through the DearMe-NH campaign.
-The campaign asks “If you wrote a letter to yourself about quitting, what would you say?”
-While every letter is incredibly personal, each has the power to inspire others..This campaign is open to all adults (18+) in New Hampshire who currently use or formerly have used tobacco products (including smoking, vaping, and chewing tobacco).
-Stories can be submitted at DearMeNH.org via letter, video, or audio recording.
+QuitNow-NH invites NH residents to share their reasons to quit tobacco or nicotine use through the DearMe-NH campaign, asking “If you wrote a letter to yourself about quitting, what would you say?”
+While every letter is incredibly personal, each has the power to inspire others.
+Stories can be submitted at DearMeNH.org.

 Universal Screening of of substance use and mental health well-being